plone/training/addons.rst

 ﻿Extend Plone with Add-On Packages
 =================================

-* There are more than 2,000 addons for Plone.
-We will cover only a handfull today.
+* There are more than 2,000 ad-dons for Plone.
+We will cover only a handful today.
 * Using them can saves a lot of time
-* The success of a project often depends on finding the right addon
+* The success of a project often depends on finding the right ad-don
 * Their use, usefulness, quality and complexity varies a lot